 For the 2016-17 school year, we had over 111 different students attend our meetings.
 We had total attendance of 248 students and all high schools represented.

 For the 2017-18 school year, we had over 120 different students attend our meetings.
 We had total attendance of 279 students and all high schools represented.

-Each meeting features a female guest lecturer with a science or engineering based career such as veterinarian, NASA Earth scientist, pediatrician, mechanical engineer, geologist, cell therapist,meteorologist, etc.
+Each meeting features a female guest speaker with a science or engineering based career such as veterinarian, NASA Earth scientist, pediatrician, mechanical engineer, geologist, cell therapist,meteorologist, etc.

 - Hands-on learning experiences related to STEM careers

 - Opportunities to meet other students from FCPS who share similar interests in STEM